Cell (biology): Structure

-An animal cell has a cell membrane that surrounds a gel-like cytoplasm.
-The cytoplasm contains the cytoskeleton, the cell nucleus, the endoplasmic reticulum, ribosomes, the Golgi apparatus, mitochondria, lysosomes, peroxisomes, endosomes, vacuoles and vesicles.
-An animal cell structure, as other eukaryotes, includes an endomembrane system encompassing all the membranes of the organelles and the cell membrane.
-Mitochondria are excluded.
+A eukaryotic cell has a cell membrane that surrounds a gel-like cytoplasm.
+The cytoplasm contains the cytoskeleton, the cell nucleus, the endoplasmic reticulum, ribosomes, the Golgi apparatus, mitochondria, peroxisomes, endosomes, vacuoles and vesicles, and vaults.
+A eukaryotic cell structure, includes an endomembrane system encompassing the cell membrane, and all the membranes of the organelles excluding those of the mitochondria.
 The whole system cooperates in the modification, packaging, and transport of proteins and lipids.